ProjecT

 University of Edinburgh

-The Usher Building was conceived as a world-class hub for data-driven healthcare research, bringing together academics, industry partners and the public within a single, highly complex environment.
-Our role focused on developing a wayfinding and environmental graphics strategy that would support intuitive movement, reduce cognitive load and create a calm, legible user experience across the building.
+The Usher Building at Edinburgh BioQuarter was conceived as a world-class hub for data-driven health and social care research bringing together academics, clinicians, researchers, industry partners and the public within a highly complex workplace environment.

 Sector